Skip to content

 The Accessible Canada Act - Summary

-Practical guides and how tos by Employment and Social Development Canada
+Resource by Employment and Social Development Canada Topics

 This webpage by Employment and Social Development Canada offers an easier-to-read summary of the Accesible Canada Act (ACA), organized into key headings with short paragraphs on essential parts of the ACA.
 There is also a video of the ASL version of the summary.